Did you know that consistently getting less than five hours of sleep a night can double your risk of stroke, heart disease, or heart attack?

 This amazing 3 Ingredient Oil Spray from Daily Health Post is so easy to make yourself and you simply spray it on your feet 10 minutes before you go to bed.
 You won’t believe what a difference it will make!

 You need just 3 essential oils – Chamomile Essential Oil, Lavender Essential Oil and Magnesium Oil.

-Just mix the 3 oils together in a spray glass bottle using the quantities above, cover and shake the bottle to mix them up.
-You’ll also love learning how to make your own Essential Oils at home with our easy recipes.
-They’ll also save you lots of dollars and will make great gifts for family and friends.
+Just mix the 3 oils together in a spray glass bottle using the quantities above, cover, and shake the bottle to mix them up.

-The timing of sleeping hours for a baby also has an effect – there’s quite a substantial difference between whether it’s a daytime sleep or a nighttime sleep.
-Source
+The timing of sleeping hours for a baby also has an effect – there’s quite a substantial difference between whether it’s a daytime sleep or at night.

 Babies need their beauty sleep and proper naps too!
 This handy chart shows how many naps and the length of naps needed for your little one, up to the age of 12 months old.